balena-io/balena-cli/doc/cli.markdown

 ## push &#60;applicationOrDevice&#62;

-start a build on the remote balena cloud builders, or a local mode balena device.
+Start a build on the remote balenaCloud builders, or a local mode balena device.

 When building on the balenaCloud servers, the given source directory will be sent to the remote server.
 This can be used as a drop-in replacement for the